Dutch Pour With Resin For Beginners: 2 Step-by-Step Tutorials

 Explore our resin art tools & supplies!

-Step 1 - Prepare The Panel and Work Surface
+Step 1: Prepare The Panel & Paint

 The day before you intend to pour, paint the wood panel white using acrylic paint or gesso and allow to dry for 24 hours.
 Line the work surface with a plastic drop sheet or a vinyl shower curtain.
 Ensure your tools are on hand and easily accessible.
 Prop the painted panel off of the work surface using painter's pyramids or plastic cups.